hemu77/Symbolic_Named_Entity_Recognizer-INFO-555-Project-1-/README.md

 # Symbolic_Named_Entity_Recognizer-INFO-555-Project-1-
 ## Project Overview

 This project implements a **Symbolic NLP based Named Entity Recognition (NER)** system using rule-based methods.
 The system identifies and extracts entities like **Names, Dates, Locations**, and **Organizations** from the text using the **NLTK** and other Python libraries.
-It mainly focuses on how symbolic approaches impact the  NER process.
+It mainly focuses on how symbolic approaches impact the  NER process. we took chunking and regex operations in the symbolic NLP and applied them in the code functions.
+The code is written beautifully with the proper markdowns and comments,so it's easier to read the code.   :)

 ## Features